lukaszpijawski/NPR/README.md

 # NPR

-Hello, this is our repository for a university project using R/Shiny
+Hello, this is our repository for the university project using R/Shiny.